huggingface/transformers/docs/source/benchmarks.rst

 How to benchmark 🤗 Transformer models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The classes :obj:`PyTorchBenchmark` and :obj:`TensorflowBenchmark` allow to flexibly benchmark ðŸ¤— Transformer models.
+The classes :class:`~transformers.PyTorchBenchmark` and :class:`~transformers.TensorFlowBenchmark` allow to flexibly benchmark 🤗 Transformer models.
 The benchmark classes allow us to measure the `peak memory usage` and `required time` for both
 `inference` and `training`.